lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Collection page**

    The collection page features a short desciption as well as an image library of the artwork attached to this collection.
+When hovering on each image in the library, a set of three buttons will be displayed as follows:
+    - A zoom icon to display the image full screen
+    - A heart icon to allow users to add the artwork to their wishlist  wishlist
-Each image will redirect to the artwork page where more details about the artwork will be displayed.
+    - An information icon to redirect users to the artwork detail page

    - ### **User stories**
      > - As a site user, I want to view the artist work so that can understand the artist work

  - ## **Artwork detail page**

-   The artwork page will be available to access from the online shop and collection.
-It features all the details relevant to the artwork, such as a description, size and prices.
-The artwork page also features related artworks and product review.
+   The artwork page is accessible from the online shop, collection and commission pages.
+It features all relevant the details for a specific piece of art, such as materials, sizes and prices.
+The artwork page also features related artworks and a product review section.

-   If the artwork is available for sale, the users will be a able to select quantity (if applicable) and add the artwork to the shopping bag or add the artwork to saved items.
-The user will also be offered the option to return to the previous page.
+   If the artwork is available from the store, the users will be a able to select from available quantity and add the artwork to their shopping bag.
+Out of stock items will feature a label and invite the users to contact the shop owner.

-   If the artwork is not available for sale, a contact button will be displayed to invite the users to contact the artist / shop owner for further information.
+   Commission artworks will feature a button inviting the users to contact the shop owner should they want to commission the artist for a bespoke work.

+   Users are also able to add any artworks - wether available in the shop or not - to their wishlist for future reference.

+   The artwork detail page also feature breadcrumbs at the top of the page, indicating the current page's location within a navigational hierarchy, to allow users to return to the previous page or to navigate to higher level menu item.

+   This page also includes an edit and delete button, only accessible to the shop owner, to easily manage the artwork catalogue.

     - ### **User stories**
       > - As a site user, I want to see the details for an artwork so that I can get a better appreciation and decide if I would want to buy it.